 Once you’re past 10 million visits, you’ll have to switch to Google Analytics Premium.

 d) My Google Analytics Tracks Me Too.
 How Can I Disable That?

 Then you’ll be invisible.
 Or you can simply use any of the plugins like MonsterInsights that filter your visits automatically.

-The goal of a serious business owner is to have so much traffic that even if their GA tracks them too, does it really matter?
+A serious business owner’s goal is to have so much traffic that even if their GA tracks them too, does it really matter?

 e) Google Analytics is so Robust.
 I don’t Know Where to Start First.
 Where?

 Focus on the UX metrics for your site.